starfollower/starfollower/README.md

   I am not very talkative and whenever i play this game fat chance I'm OFFTAB !! w2i if you must!
-I may not reply because I am VERY shy, I'M SORRY!!! don't flirt with me plss </3
+I may not reply because I am VERY shy, I'M SORRY!!! don't flirt with me plss </3 c+h is ENCOURAGED!!!
+PLEASE SIT WITH ME!!! i will NOT talk (bc im shy) BUT PLS!

   shuriboard shippers respectfully dni / iwc if u mussstttt..... huge discomfort ship , thank you